-In addition to installing the NetBackup DataCenter on the server, the install script does the following:
+In addition to installing the NetBackup BusinesServer, the install script does the following:

-- Places the name of the DataCenter host in the /usr/openv/netbackup/bp.conf file on the server. - Adds entries to the /etc/services file for NetBackup and Media Manager services (for example, robotic daemons).
+- ◆ Places the name of the NetBackup BusinesServer in the /usr/openv/netbackup/bp.conf file on the server. - ♦ Adds entries to the /etc/services file for NetBackup and Media Manager services (for example, robotic daemons).
 The /etc/services file contains UNIX system information.
 The script shows the default port numbers and asks if you want to change them. - Checks to see if your server is running Network Information System (NIS).
 NIS is the UNIX directory service utility.
-If it is running, you are instructed to add entries to your NIS services map. - Adds entries to the following server file and directory to facilitate networking: - On RedHat Linux 6.2: /etc/inetd.conf file - On RedHat Linux 7.x: /etc/xinetd.d directory
+If it is running, you are instructed to add entries to your NIS services map. - Adds entries to the following server file and directory to facilitate networking: - On Red Hat Linux 6.2: /etc/inetd.conf file - On Red Hat Linux 7.x: /etc/xinetd.d directory